GauravGaur-957/Machine-Learning-Using-Python/README.md

-# just getting started with Machine Learning.
+Getting started with Machine Learning.